huddaannaa/HudsElasticSuite/README.md

 1. Load the ingest pipeline configuration into Elasticsearch.
 2. Load the index template configuration into Elasticsearch.
 3. Verify that the configurations are correctly set up.

----

-This professional and comprehensive documentation ensures that users can effectively utilize Hud's Elastic Suite for onboarding data sources into Elasticsearch.
-By following these steps, users can achieve accurate and efficient data ingestion, transforming raw log data into valuable insights.